 - Nov 05, 2019

-Financial professionals can offer guidance that benefits your retirement goals and overall financial health.
+Financial professionals can offer guidance that could benefit your retirement goals and overall financial health.

-- What can a financial professional help me with?
+- How can a financial professional help me improve my financial health?

 - What role does a financial professional play in planning for medical expenses?

 Here are five areas where your financial professional can help you keep your finances in top shape.

 Having enough savings is an essential part of financial health.
-Your financial professional can provide crucial guidance on optimizing a savings strategy – from how much to save to how to reduce expenses.
+Your financial professional can provide important guidance on optimizing a savings strategy, such as how much to save and how to reduce expenses.

 Develop and refine key parts of a savings strategy by asking your financial professional questions such as:

 How much money do I need to achieve my desired lifestyle before and after retirement?

 Your financial professional can help clarify financial goals, develop estimates for how much it will cost to achieve them, and create monthly savings targets to help keep you on track.

 How can I save while managing competing financial priorities?

-Financial professionals can help prioritize different financial goals, such as saving for retirement and children's education, or setting aside money for vacations or home improvement.
+Financial professionals can help prioritize different financial goals, such as saving for retirement, your children’s education, vacations, or home improvement.
 Financial professionals can also help identify the most effective mix of savings tools to reach those goals.

 Ask questions like these to get guidance on investment decisions:

 Do I have the right mix of investments for my age and income?

 Many people change their investment mix as they age, moving from an emphasis on growth in earlier years to the need for income and savings protection near retirement.
 A financial professional can help determine the mix of stocks, bonds, cash, and other tools to provide the right balance of potential growth and income for an individual’s age, income, and other factors.